 - When choosing an apple or apples consider when the fruit will come to harvest; some apples ripen in midsummer, some in late summer, and some in autumn.
 If you have room, you may want to plant one of each to extend the harvest.

 - Check to see if the apple you want to grow needs a pollinator; many cultivars require a pollinator.
 You may need to plant two or more trees to get fruit.

-- Check the rootstock of the apples you want to grow; some rootstock are suited for very cold regions, some tolerate drought, some tolerate wet soil, some are dwarfing or semi-dwarfing.
+- Check the rootstock of the apples you want to grow; some rootstock is suited for very cold regions, some tolerate drought, some tolerate wet soil, and some are dwarfing or semi-dwarfing.
 The nursery or grower can tell you if the rootstock is suitable for your garden and needs.